keinar/demoblaze-automation/README.md

 1. **Mock API Cleanup:** The API tests are designed to be independent (Isolated).
 A `beforeEach` hook cleans up the cart in the mock DB before every test run to prevent state leakage between tests.
 2. **Demoblaze Latency:** The demo website (`demoblaze.com`) does not always update the URL immediately upon navigation.
 The framework uses explicit waits (`waitForResponse`, `waitForEvent`) and network handling strategies to ensure stability and avoid flakiness.
-3. **Selectors:** All selectors are managed in `src/consts/selectors.ts` to avoid hardcoded strings in the test logic, making maintenance easier.